veereshuppar18/veereshuppar18/README.md

 📊 Experienced in data visualization and simplifying complex data
 🏆 Strong analytical and problem-solving abilities
 ⚡ Fun fact: Data storytelling is like magic—insights appear where numbers once stood
-🤖 Interested in AI advancements and applying them to data projects

 ## Skill and Tools
 ### 🧠 The Stuff I Know